ucsc-ospo/ucsc-ospo.github.io/content/report/osre23/nyu/noworkflow/20230731-jesselima/index.md

 preview_only: false
 ---

-This post describes our midterm work status and some achievements we have done so far in the project [proposal](https://docs.google.com/document/d/1YMtPjZXcgt5eplyxIgQE8IBpQIiRlB9eqVSQiIPhXNU/edit#heading=h.nnxl1g16trg0) for the [noWorkflow](https://ucsc-ospo.github.io/project/osre23/nyu/noworkflow/) package.
+This post describes our midterm work status and some achievements we have done so far in [the project](https://docs.google.com/document/d/1YMtPjZXcgt5eplyxIgQE8IBpQIiRlB9eqVSQiIPhXNU/edit#heading=h.nnxl1g16trg0) for the [noWorkflow](https://ucsc-ospo.github.io/project/osre23/nyu/noworkflow/) package.

 #### The initial weeks